 National Women’s Alliances

-The Office for Women funds five National Women’s Alliances (the Alliances) through the WLDS, which represent over 180 women’s organisations from across Australia.
-The Alliances aim to represent the voices of Australian women and ensure policy issues are heard by Government.
+The Office for Women funds six National Women’s Alliances through the WLDP, which represent over 180 women’s organisations from across Australia.
+For further information, see National Women’s Alliances.